What Happens in a Wrongful Death Lawsuit?

 Contact a Fort Lauderdale Personal Injury Lawyer to Discuss Your Wrongful Death Case in Florida

 Did a loved one die as a result of another person’s wrongful actions in Florida?
 Don’t let the funeral expenses, estate administration fees, and medical bills pile up while you wait for the liable party to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Lawlor, White & Murphey represent clients whose love ones have died because of another’s wrongful actions in Fort Lauderdale, Venice, Naples, Pompano Beach, and throughout Florida.
-Call (954) 525-2345 (South Florida) or (855) 347-5475 (Toll Free) or email us to schedule a free consultation about your case.
+Call 954-525-2345 or fill out our contact form to schedule a free consultation about your case.
 We have an office conveniently located at 2211 Davie Boulevard, Fort Lauderdale, FL 33312, as well as offices in Naples, Venice, Port St. Lucie, Pembroke Pines, Weston, Coconut Creek, Pompano Beach, and Plantation.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.